-- 22.1 The Builder/Developer must have a system and procedure in place for receiving, handling and resolving complaints, service calls and disputes. - 22.2 The Builder/Developer must inform the Buyer how to access these systems, processes and procedures. - 22.3 The complaints procedure should clarify that the Builder/Developer: - Must acknowledge the Buyer's complaint within 14 days of receipt; - Responded to the Buyer within 30 days of the compliant being made, with an estimate of the extent of the remedial work and timescales for completion; and - Will inform the Buyer at the earliest possible opportunity if the time frame needs to extended by the Builder/Developer and the reason for the delay. - 22.4 The Builder/Developer should provide the Buyer with a copy of the ICW Dispute Resolution Scheme (DRS) operated as part of this Code.
+- 22.1 The Builder/Developer must have a system and procedure in place for receiving, handling and resolving complaints, service calls and disputes. - 22.2 The Builder/Developer must inform the Buyer how to access these systems, processes and procedures. - 22.3 The complaints procedure should clarify that the Builder/Developer: - Must acknowledge the Buyer's complaint within 14 days of receipt; and - Issue their final response or final offer to resolve the complaint to the Buyer within 56 days of the date of the complaint. - 22.4 The Builder/Developer should provide the Buyer with a copy of the ICW Dispute Resolution Scheme (DRS) operated as part of this Code.
 It should be made clear within this document that the ICW Dispute Resolution Scheme (DRS) can only deal with matters as defined in Clause 2 (Scope of the Code).